openaps/AndroidAPSdocs/docs/EN/Hardware/DexcomG5.rst

 If using G5 with patched Dexcom app
 =========================================================
-* Download the apk from `https://github.com/dexcomapp/dexcomapp <https://github.com/dexcomapp/dexcomapp>`_, and choose the version that fits your needs (mg/dl or mmol/l version, G5 or G6).
+* Download the apk from `https://github.com/dexcomapp/dexcomapp <https://github.com/dexcomapp/dexcomapp>`_, and choose the version that fits your needs (mg/dl or mmol/l version, G5).
 * Stop sensor and uninstall the original Dexcom app, if not already done.
 * Install downloaded apk
 * Start sensor